Ondulab/CISYNTH_Max_External/README.md

   You can use the default FTP port (`21`) unless you have configured the server to use a custom port.

 - **Encryption**:
   The FTP connection used is non-encrypted (FTP simple).
-For secure data transmission, consider using SFTP if supported.

 - **Authentication Type**:
   - **Anonymous**: